Land of the Lustrous: Lunarians

+One of the two fashion designers, a student of Quieta, has designed phosphophyllite outfits.

 Media

 Manga

 Written and illustrated by Haruko Ichikawa, Land of the Lustrous started in Kodansha's seinen manga magazine Monthly Afternoon magazine on October 25, 2012.
 The manga entered on hiatus from December 2020 to June 2022, and later from October 2023 to February 2024.
 It ended serialization on April 25, 2024.
 Kodansha has collected its chapters into individual tankōbon volumes.
 The first volume was released on July 23, 2013, with a promotional video by Studio Hibari released on the same day.
 The thirteenth and last volume was released on November 21, 2024.

 Kodansha Comics announced during their 2016 New York Comic Con panel that they have licensed the manga in North America in English.
-The first volume was released on June 27, 2017.
+The thirteen volumes were released from June 27, 2017, to November 4, 2025.